 There are, in fact, many other movies mixed into this TV series.
 What came to my mind first was that there’s more than just a smattering of Meteor (1997) and of the launch ramp and ark that we see in When Worlds Collide (1951).
 And there are hints of The X-Files with a disruptive Mulder and Scully type duo, neck-implanted metal chips, and an underlying theme to Trust No One.
 There’s also a nod to Contact (1998) with a second secret fully working EM drive revealed after the first one is sabotaged by a misguided saviour, as well as its underlying theme of hope and a very similar soundtrack.
 There’s also a stated reference to The Manchurian Candidate (1962; 2004) in the way Tanz is installed as POTUS.
 There is the familiar theme of Robert Heinlein’s book Stranger in a Strange Land (1961), in the form of the Children of Planet Earth cult which POTUS’s aptly named assistant (and MIT student’s on-off girlfriend) Jillian attends, led by its charismatic leader Bass Shepherd taking the book’s role of Valentine Michael Smith.
 Then there is the arrival of the is-it-or-isn’t-it-an-asteroid, Samson, reminiscent of the arrival of The Great Evil in The Fifth Element (1997) – although unlike the planetoid in that movie, we will now never know whether Samson’s purpose was destructive or not, as the series wax cancelled after Season 2.

 Seeking a Friend for the End of the World (2012).
 Romcom movie.
 Asteroid Mathilde will impact the Earth in three weeks’ time.
-Two characters embark on a roadtrip, one to find his high school sweetheart and the other to find her family.
-It’s a lighthearted Melancholia.
+Two characters embark on a roadtrip, one to find his high school sweetheart and the other to return to her family in England.
+But they just end up where they started when the impact happens.

 Trailer | Watch